workos/workos-go/README.md

 # WorkOS

-A WorkOS client for your Go applications making it easy to publish Audit Log.
+A WorkOS client for Go applications in your organization to control and monitor the access of information within your organization.

 ## Installation

-You can install the WorkOS library in your local environment by running:
+You can install the WorkOS Go client in your local environment by running:

 ```
 go get -u github.com/dewski/workos